dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 Notice the preceding code comments out `.AsNoTracking()`.
 Navigation properties can only be explicitly loaded for tracked entities.

 Test the app.
-From a users perspective, the app behavies identically.
+From a users perspective, the app behavies identically to the previous version.

 The next tutorial shows how to update related data.